 You can add salt, thyme, peppers, basil, red pepper, oregano, or whatever herb you want.
-This instantly adds flavor to your Quinoa grain within no time at all.
+This instantly adds flavour to your Quinoa grain within no time at all.

 There is no better way to make anything taste better than by adding a touch of sweetness.
 Even though most people find Quinoa boring, there are still tons of ways you can make it taste better, and one of those ways is by adding coconut milk or coconut oil.

 What does Quinoa taste like if you mix it with coconut?
-Well, coconut (milk or oil) makes Quinoa sweeter and savory, something every cook wants in a dish.
+Well, coconut (milk or oil) makes Quinoa sweeter and savoury, something every cook wants in a dish.

 You will certainly enjoy it that you will not want to add anything else to it.
 It is as simple as that.